 Transportation in James River State Park

-Once inside the park, you can plan to park your rig at your campsite or at one of the handful of overflow parking areas inside the park.
+Once inside the park, you can plan to park your rig at your campsite or one of the overflow parking areas inside the park.
 There is parking available throughout the park at Dixon Landing, the canoe livery, and along Park Road near Taylor Pond.
 Many of the RV sites in Red Oak Campground and Horseshoe Campground are pull-through, making them relatively easy to navigate.

 Campgrounds and parking in James River State Park